ls1intum/thesis-template-typst/chapters/03_requirements_analysis.typ

   Note: This section is only required if the proposed system (i.e. the system that you develop in the thesis) should replace an existing system.
 ]

+Alternatives:

+- describe the current system and state of development from a user perspective in the first part.
+Describe the software architecture for the communication feature of Artemis in the second part.
+- only describe the _notificaton_ system of Artemis, 'which we change and extend.'

+=== Artemis - Learning

+We describe the current system in terms of a storyboard, i.e., a sequence of screens in the order, in which a user can navigate the application.

+A user can see their courses if they are logged in.
+A user can navigate to a single course and see its exercises, lectures, and messages.
+Messages are only visible if the instructor enabled it for the course.

+In the messages tab, a user can see conversations for course-wide channels, exercises, lectures, exams, group chats, and direct messages.
+They can navigate to a thread, i.e., a branch of messages, which has its root in one message in the conversation.

+A user can manipulate courses, conversations, messages, and threads.

+=== Artemis - Exam Supervision

+An instructor can see (relevant) exams.
+They can check all students, who are enrolled in an exam.

 == Proposed System
 #rect(
   width: 100%,